grappas/dotfiles/README.md

-# Myvimrc
+# dotfiles
-My own set of vim config, plugins, and embedded lua script.
+Configs of mine